Getting to Seattle

 6:30 a.m.
 Gear Check Day 1 of Course

-We recommend booking a room for the night before your climb and for the night your climb concludes.
-We will return to our office late on Day 5, between 6 p.m. and 11 p.m., and you can return to your hotel.
-We strongly advise against flying out until the day after your climb concludes.
-Trip schedules will not be adjusted to accommodate return flights booked on the same day your climb concludes.
+We recommend booking a room for the night before your course and for the night your course concludes.
+We strongly advise against flying out until the day after your course concludes.
+Trip schedules will not be adjusted to accommodate return flights booked on the same day your course concludes.

 The MarQueen Hotel: One block from our office and often able to offer a discount for our climbers.
 They are helpful and familiar with our programs.
 Please book early as Seattle hotels can be fully booked in summer months.